-- Maintenance – hair and makeup has to be maintained throughout the working day.
+- Maintenance – hair and makeup have to be maintained throughout the working day.
 It involves standing by on set to carry out touch-ups.

 - Continuity – taking photos and making notes for future reference, to ensure that scenes set on the same story day have continuity of how everyone looks.

 - Clean up – a makeup working environment needs keeping clean and tidy.
 Tools and equipment need disinfecting.
-The actors may need cleaning up at the end of filming, especially if they have had prosthetics applied.
-Work sections need keeping clean and topping up with fresh supplies of things like tissues and cotton buds.
+Likewise, the actors may need cleaning up at the end of filming, especially if they have had prosthetics applied.
+Work stations need keeping clean and topping up with fresh supplies of things like tissues and cotton buds.
 Wigs and facial hair need cleaning and washing.
-Wraps, towels and face cloths need to be laundered.
+Wraps, towels and facecloths need to be laundered.

-- For film and TV work – film and TV location work usually means working long hours for several months straight, followed by a time without work.
+- For film and TV work – the hours are long.
 You may have to relocate temporarily for the duration of the production.
 Television studios that employ a regular makeup team may provide a more regular schedule, but it will still involve working long hours.

-- For film and TV work – you work in a studio, on set or on location.
-A studio is a purpose-built building for filming, like a news studio.
+- For film and TV work – you work in a studio, on set, or at a location.
+A studio is a purpose-built building for filming, for example, a news studio.
 You also could be on set or location.
-Sets and locations can be anywhere in the world, inside any sort of building or you could be outdoors in all weather conditions.
+These can be anywhere in the world, inside any sort of building or you could be outdoors in all weather conditions.

 - For theatre – you work in a wig room.
-These rooms are often cramped with bad lighting and ventilation.
-Back stage can be narrow with lots of trip hazards to be aware of.
+Most likely, these rooms are cramped with bad lighting and poor ventilation.
+Furthermore, backstage can be narrow with lots of trip hazards to be aware of.
 If you are on tour, you will have to pack everything down into trunks for travelling to the next venue at the end of each run.